microsoft/aitour-build-a-copilot-on-azure-ai/lab/README.md

 > In this workshop, attendees will be introduced to the concept of GenAIOps, and learn to build a custom RAG-based retail copilot end-to-end, _code-first_ on the Azure AI platform.
 >
 > Using the provided sample, attendees will learn to prototype, evaluate and deploy a customer support chat AI for _Contoso Outdoors_ - a fictitious retailer who sells hiking and camping equipment online.
 The sample uses a Retrieval Augmented Generation (RAG) architecture to implement a retail copilot solution that responds to customer queries with answers grounded in the retailer's product catalog and customer purchase history.

+🌟 | The Microsoft AI Tour is Live and coming to a city near you!

 - [**Register to attend**](https://aitour.microsoft.com/) at a tour stop near you.
 - [**View Lab resources**](https://aka.ms/aitour/wrk550) to continue your journey.